Aphasia and Stroke

 Wernicke's Aphasia

-Stroke victims with this type of receptive language disorder often have great difficulty with understanding speech.
+Wernicke's aphasia, also known as "fluent aphasia", is a receptive aphasia disorder where stroke victims often have great difficulty with understanding speech.
 Their pattern of speech may sound right, but they often say words or sentences that don't make sense and may not be aware that they are saying the wrong words.
 Reading and writing are often grossly impaired.
+Individuals may say a string of unrelated words that are baffling to the listener.

 Broca's Aphasia

+Broca's Aphasia, also known as "non-fluent aphasia", is an expressive aphasia disorder.
 Speech production is severely limited often to less than four words.
 The words used frequently make sense, but the stroke patient has great difficulty coming up with the words and does not form complete sentences.
 For example, the person may say "bathroom" instead of "I need to go to the bathroom".
 The patient with this type of language disorder may be able to understand speech and be able to read but have difficulty with writing.
+Expressing thoughts becomes a challenging task.

 Global Aphasia

-Global Aphasia - This is a severe language disorder and is characterized by the stroke victim neither understanding or speaking language.
+Global aphasia is a severe language disorder and is characterized by the stroke victim neither understanding or speaking language.
 The ability to read and write is also lost.
 It is a result of extensive damage to the language areas of the brain.
+Global aphasia is the most severe form leading to very limited communication abilities because both receptive and expressive language is affected.

 To learn more about other types of receptive and expressive speech disorders, visit the National Aphasia Association web page.